UnlyEd/next-right-now/docs/getting-started/quick-start.md

 This tutorial uses the [**`v1-ssr`**](../getting-started/pick-variant) variant, which is the ~~simplest~~ _only one_ available at this time.

-> It doesn't really matter if the selected variant fits your needs, the goal here is to give your a tour of what NRN can do for you, as quick as possible.
+> It doesn't really matter if the selected variant fits your needs, the goal here is to give your a tour of what NRN can do for you, as quickly as possible.

 ## Step by step installation

-> **Tip**: Using now@17+ is required for CI to work properly when deploying to Zeit, but we don't care about that as we just want to get started quickly.

 {% include installation-guide-quick-start.md variant=v1-ssr %}

+### Advanced configuration

 {% include installation-guide-tips.md %}

 ---

 <div markdown="1" style="text-align: center">
-**Recommended**:

-Go through the Concepts section
+:books: **Recommended**: Go through the Concepts section:

+Learn more about NRN concepts before getting your hands dirty&nbsp;:wink:
 </div>

 <div class="pagination-section">